Commercial Payer Reimbursement

 In some instances under managed care, providers are capitated for all the costs of care, including injectable medications.
 They may receive a monthly per member per month (PMPM) payment and no additional reimbursement for specific services rendered.
 Alternatively, some commercial payers may require physicians to obtain Synvisc-One and SYNVISC through specialty pharmacies.
 In these cases, physicians neither bill nor receive payment for the product; rather, payers reimburse the specialty pharmacies directly for the product and physicians need only bill for their professional services.

-Using a specialty pharmacy allows you to focus on patient care by eliminating the financial risk that carrying inventory for your commercial patients can pose.
+Using a specialty pharmacy allows you to focus on patient care by potentially limiting the financial risk that carrying inventory for your commercial patients can pose.

 In the hospital outpatient setting, commercial payers typically reimburse for Synvisc-One or SYNVISC, based on a contracted AWP-, WAC-, or ASP-based amount, plus or minus a certain percentage.
 Reimbursement for hospital administration services may be determined according to a prospectively set payment rate, similar to the OPPS APC system.
 Alternatively, payment may be based on case rate or other type of negotiated fee schedule.